Skip to main content

 3. Please contact the Tennessee Board of Pharmacy, or access its website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.

-4. Residents in the Oncology and Clinical Pharmacogenomics programs will be expected to cover two holidays.
-The specific holidays will be determined by the end of July based on resident preferences and in consultation with the program directors.
+4. Residents in the Oncology Pharmacy, Clinical Pharmacogenomics and Infectious Diseases Pharmacy programs will be expected to cover two holidays.
+The specific holidays will be determined by the end of July.

 6. Oncology residents